Therapy Newcastle

 1. Book an appointment with your psychiatrist or GP to discuss your mental health concerns.

 2. If seeking a referral for therapy from your GP, book a longer-than-usual session.
-This will ensure there is time for your GP to assess whether you require the services of a psychologist, and to prepare a Mental Health Treatment Plan if appropriate.
+This will ensure there is time for your GP to assess whether you require the services of a psychologist, and to prepare a Mental Health Care Plan if appropriate.

-If your GP has developed a Mental Health Treatment Plan, they will initially refer you for a maximum of six sessions.
+If your GP has developed a Mental Health Care Plan, they will initially refer you for a maximum of six sessions.
 You will then need to book an appointment with your GP to review your progress and determine whether further sessions are needed.
 Your psychologist will be able to talk more about this process with you, when needed.

 All our sessions run for approximately 50 minutes, except the first consultation which may take up to 1 hour.
 In addition to our in-practice sessions, we also offer telehealth consultations.
 This can be a good option if you are experiencing COVID-like symptoms, or are unable to attend in person for any other reason.
 Rest assured, we follow government health advice closely; your health and that of our team members is a high priority.